ericbulloch/kwmd/concepts/networking.md

 - Check local cache to see if it already knows the ip address of the remote machine.
 - Ask the resolver - usually your internet service provider or a service like Google DNS.
 This will also check another resolver that has more authority regarding ip address lookups.
 - Check the root servers.
-There are 13 of them worldwide.
+There are 13 root server ip addresses in the world.
 - Check the top level domain (TLD) servers.
 This can be the resolver of `.com` domains.
 - Check the authoritative server for a domain.
 Meaning it will ask GitHub's authoritative server: "What is the ip address for `github.com`?